Agilxp/FesseDeBouc/README.md

 Now the server is accessible from http://localhost:8080/

 After log in, you will get the access token from the callback endpoint that you can use as Bearer Token.

+## Deploy

+### Server

+- Build the server with `../gradlew distTar`.
+- Upload the tar file to the server
+  `scp -i ~/.ssh/ssh-key-2024-11-07.key server-1.0.0.tar ubuntu@fessedebouc.agilxp.com:.`.
+- Login to the server the unpack the tar `tar -xvf server-1.0.0.tar`.
+- Copy the content of `server-1.0.0` folder to `/opt/fessdebouc` with `cp -R server-1.0.0/* /opt/fessedebouc/`
+- Restart the server `sudo systemctl restart fessedebouc`.
+You might need to reload the service first `sudo systemctl daemon-reload`

+That's it

+### WASM

+TODO

+### iOS

+TODO

+### Android

+TODO